panaversity/learn-applied-generative-ai-fundamentals/00_what_is_generative_ai/readme.md

 3. **Transformer:** The core transformer model with encoder and decoder layers.
 4. **Fully Connected Output Layer:** Maps the output of the transformer to the vocabulary size, producing logits for each token in the vocabulary.

-### Summary

-Modern LLMs are primarily built using transformer networks due to their superior ability to handle long-range dependencies, parallelize computations, and achieve state-of-the-art performance on a wide range of natural language processing tasks.
-RNNs, LSTMs, and GRUs were more common in earlier language models but have been largely superseded by transformers in cutting-edge LLMs.

 ## Developing and Deploying Large Language Models (LLMs)